 Volunteer Release Form for Minors

 Your organization may invite individuals under the age of 18 to participate in your volunteer activities.
 If this is the case, you should have a separate volunteer waiver of liability and release form for minors.
 This form should require the signature of the participant and the parent or guardian.
-Download this Volunteer Release Form for Minors Template.
+Go to the top of this article to download a sample Volunteer Release Form for Minors Template.

 Volunteer Agreement Form